vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ### Dashboard Line Graphic

-To show the history of the last X hours, you can use the line card.
+To show the history of the last X hours, you can use the line graph card.
 It's a default presentation available in Home Assistant.

 <img src="images_co2/home_assistant_co2_graph.jpg" alt="Home Assistant Graph" width="500px" />